intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Runtime Configuration

 To use GPU acceleration on Linux, several environment variables are required or recommended before running a GPU example.
+For PIP-installed oneAPI, conda has been configured to set the required environment variables automatically.

 ```eval_rst
 .. tabs::